5/8/2025

 Trey Grooms

 Right, right, right.
 Okay, good.
-That's just from my lens, that's a much smaller number than I would have expected.
-So, I guess kind of looking and it's encouraging to have you guys, you know, reiterate the guide for the full year.
-Clearly, chose the confidence there in this, you know, despite kind of the challenging operating environment in the Paris and such.
-But if we come with longer term with that backdrop of, you know, further tariffs impacts, you know, kind of going forward and maybe more of that impact on an annual basis next year, is it still reasonable to think that the longer term than a 15% adjusted even dog margin target is still on the table for CCP?
-Yes, there's
+Just from my lens, that's a much smaller number than I would have expected.
+So I guess kind of looking and it's encouraging to have you guys, you know, reiterate the guide for the full year clearly shows the confidence there and, you know, despite kind of the challenging operating environment and the tariffs and such.
+But if we kind of look longer term with that backdrop of, you know, further tariff impacts, you know, kind of going forward and maybe more – more of an impact on an annual basis next year, is it still reasonable to think that the longer term 15% adjusted EBITDA margin target is still on the table for CTP?

 speaker